 – Optimise your energy by playing more efficiently, or effortlessly so you have more gas in the tank for your back nine.

-You should also incorporate them them multiple times per day, as part of your warm up before you play and as part of your strategic cool down after your round. yes, even before you head for the 19th hole for a couple of beers or lunch.
+You should also incorporate them multiple times per day, as part of your warm-up before you play and as part of your strategic cool-down after your round. yes, even before you head for the 19th hole for a couple of beers or lunch.

 You can perform all these exercises with your golf club.

 / high reach – lengthening anterior and lateral planes

 2. Upper mobility rotations – 5 Iron stance

 This is where it gets interesting.
 My personal training clients hear me say this all the time.
 A squat is not a squat.
 You see, it’s not what we do, it’s HOW we do things that matter most.

 We can use speed, tempo, length of contraction, and speed of the stretch or movement to elicit and different responses.